 We next focus on the relative importance of different factors for the S&P 500 over the entire 24 year sample period.
 We consider three of the most highly weighted features, namely the lagged one week return on the S&P, the volatility of the S&P and the lagged one week return on gold, both with and without incorporating TDA features.
 In addition we aggregate the weights of the three TDA features and the results are shown in Table 1.
 A number of stylized features emerge.
 The weights of the three non-TDA features exhibit considerable time variation across the two halves of the sample period.
 In the first half the two return based features exhibit much higher average weightings, with the gold return feature having average weightings above 20%, which are higher in the absence of TDA features.
 However in the second half of the sample the volatility feature dominates and the average weight in the absence of TDA is almost double that in the presence (29% relative to 15%) while the return based features average weighting is below 10%.
 Thus volatility emerges as the most significant feature in this early warning system since 2006.
-The same pattern is visible for the TDA based features with their average weighting more than double over the second period compared with the first (17% relative to 8%).
+The same pattern is visible for the TDA-augmented features with their average weighting more than double over the second period compared with the first (17% relative to 8%).
 Taken together these suggest a possible shift in the nature of the S&P over the second half of our sample.

 4. Conclusion and Discussion